 What is a personal information breach and why do they occur?

-A breach occurs when personal information that is not already publicly available, is lost or subjected to unauthorised collection, access, use, modification, disclosure or misuse.
+A breach occurs when personal information which is held by a government agency or a contracted service provider and is not publicly available, is lost or subjected to unauthorised access or disclosure.

 A breach can be the result of: